ks6088ts-labs/baseline-environment-cdktf-typescript/README.md

 # baseline-environment-cdktf-typescript

-Baseline Environment on Azure in CDK for Terraform using TypeScript
+Baseline Environment in CDK for Terraform using TypeScript

 ## Prerequisites